Croatia–Slovenia border disputes: Border demarcation along the Mura River

 Međimurje, the northernmost county of Croatia, borders Prekmurje, the easternmost region of Slovenia.
-The Mura River has divided Prekmurje from Međimurje for many centuries.
+The Mura River has divided Prekmurje from Međimurje for centuries.
 The two regions were part of the Kingdom of Hungary, however latter was claimed by the Kingdom of Croatia and the Independent State of Croatia.
 The two regions became part of Slovenia and Croatia, respectively, in 1945.

 An unresolved matter has been the March 1947 massacre of civilians by UDBA in the village of Štrigova.
 The Slovenes claim this was an incident of ethnic cleansing perpetrated by Croats to make the village Croatian.

 The border between SR Slovenia and SR Croatia became the international border after the two countries became independent, pursuant to the decisions of the Badinter Committee.

 In the border area, the river Mura meanders, occasionally floods, and has over time naturally modified its course.

 The border, however, has customarily remained as previously determined; thus, the border today does not strictly follow the present-day river's course.
 Slovenia has proposed that the border follow the present-day river, but Croatia has rejected this.

 Diplomacy has kept this dispute from escalating.

 Since 2008, local farmers – (such as from the northern Međimurje towns of Štrigova, Sveti Martin na Muri, Mursko Središće and Podturen) – had to reach their properties (fields, meadows or woods) on the river's other side by crossing the strict Schengen border checkpoints.
 This was later resolved with Croatia being included within the Schengen borders, while the Schengen border moved to the border with Bosnia and Herzegovina.